 Premenstrual syndrome is caused by hormone levels dropping after ovulation and usually happens in the second half of your monthly menstrual cycle.

-PMS symptoms, including bloating, irritability, mood swings and breast pain, affect most women at some point in their lives.
+PMS symptoms, including bloating, period pain, irritability, mood swings and breast pain, affect most women at some point in their lives.
 You may notice different PMS symptoms from month to month, with the intensity of your symptoms varying from mild to severe.

 It’s not fully understood why some women are more affected by PMS symptoms than others.
 However, PMS symptoms are often at their worst when you’re a teenager or approaching the menopause.